hsf-training/hsf-training-cicd-github/_episodes/12-skim-milk.md

 hidden: false
 keypoints:
   - Making jobs aware of each other is pretty easy.
-  - Artifacts are pretty neat.
+  - Artifacts are files created by the CI that are offered for download and inspection.
-  - We're too naive.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-cO4yHz5dp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 # The First Naive Attempt

 Let's just attempt to try and get the code working as it is.
-Since it worked for us already locally, surely the CI/CD must be able to run it???
+Since it worked for us already locally, surely the CI/CD must be able to run it?

 As a reminder of what we've ended with from the last session: